-Different cover crops perform different functions and are best suited to particular regions of the country.
 Understanding your garden needs and matching plants to your local climate will help you reap the greatest rewards.
-Use the following tips to select cover crops for your garden.
+Different cover crops perform different functions, and are best suited to particular regions of the country.
+Use the tips below to select the right cover crops for your garden!

-Provide Nitrogen.
-Cover crops add nitrogen to soils through one of two methods.
-Legumes such as clover, vetch, and peas convert atmospheric nitrogen in soil into forms usable by plants.
-Other plants scavenge nitrogen from the soil, capturing excess nitrogen before it can be leached or run-off and storing the nitrogen in plant tissues.
+Provide Nitrogen: Cover crops add nitrogen to soils through one of two methods: nitrogen fixing and nitrogen scavening.
+Nitrogen-fixing legumes such as clover, vetch, and peas convert atmospheric nitrogen in soil into forms that can be used by your plants.
+Nitrogen scavenging plants capturing excess nitrogen before it can run-off, and store the nitrogen in plant tissues.
 Excellent nitrogen scavengers include radish, rye, sudangrass, and sorghum-sudan hybrids.
-Grains and rapeseed are also good scavengers.
+Grains are also good scavengers.

-Improve Soil Structure.
-Tillage or daikon radish is one of the best cover crops for aerating compacted soils and improving water infiltration.
-Other cover crops produce byproducts that help soil particles adhere to one another resulting in a good crumbly textured soil.
-Clovers, vetch, sudangrass, sorghum-sudan hynrids, rye, and mustards all promote healthy soil structure.
+Improve Soil Structure: One of the best cover crops for aerating compacted soils and improving water infiltration is tillage radish, or daikon radish.
+Clover, vetch, sudangrass, sorghum-sudan hybrids, rye, and mustards all promote healthy soil structure.
+These cover crops produce byproducts that help soil particles adhere to one another resulting in a good crumbly textured soil.

-Add Organic Matter or Biomass.
-Organic matter provides many benefits to soils.
-Most cover crops provide some amount of organic matter to soils, however, plants differ in the benefits they provide.
-Succulent plants such as legumes break down quickly in soils providing nutrients, but leave behind little lasting biomass.
-Fibrous plant tissues such as grasses and grains, break down more slowly, often tying up nutrients, but building stable humus or organic matter in soils.
+Add Organic Matter or Biomass: Organic matter provides many benefits to soils.
+Most cover crops provide some amount of organic matter to soils, but plants differ in the benefits they provide.
+Succulent plants, such as legumes, break down quickly in soils.
+They provide nutrients, but leave behind little lasting biomass.
+Fibrous plant tissues such as grasses and grains, break down more slowly.
+They will tie up nutrients, but build stable humus, or organic matter, in soils.
 Perennial clovers such as white and red clover can provide both benefits, with the leaves breaking down quickly while the roots and stems contribute to biomass accumulation.